Creating Your First Projection

 4. Settings

-To go directly to the Planning page at any time, just click Planning Pages in the 2nd level menu at the top left of the page.
+To go directly to the Planning page at any time, click Planning Pages in the 2nd level menu at the top left.

 10